NilPointer-Software/bdfd-wiki/src/resources/troubleshooting.md

     ```
     Checks if the specified amount is an integer.\
     If not, an embed error will be returned and code execution will be stopped.\
-    Exists in order to avoid payments with floating numbers.
+    Exists in order to avoid payments with floating (decimal) numbers.
 - ```
     $if[$var[amount]<0]
         $color[FF544C]